 When I started to install proxies on company networks during the 1990s, IP addresses were rarely much of an issue.
+Certainly nobody had ever heard of dedicated, backconnect proxies either !
 I’d normally get assigned a public facing IP address to connect it to the internet and maybe one or two internal addresses to provide some resilience.
 Indeed a proxy server was one of the few multihomed devices you’d find on most networks apart from maybe some heavy duty application servers.

 Online proxies started off in the same way, most had just a couple of IP addresses at most and we all shared the same IP connection information when using them.
 Of course, if you’re just simply hiding your identity then this doesn’t really matter.
 However nowadays we use proxies for all sorts of different activities and many individuals and businesses especially when using automated tools need many IP addresses to function.
 This is where the problems started to occur, as sharing a single IP address with thousands of others instantly flagged your connection or accounts as one that’s using proxies.

 It didn’t matter that the proxy was configured to be super stealthy, if the IP address had been shared significantly that was enough.
 As anyone who has suddenly found their valuable Instagram accounts suddenly disabled knows, this can be a major problem.
 Indeed many of the IP addresses assigned to free proxies were instantly associated with mass spammers or criminal activities – your connection would be damned by association.

 We Need a Dedicated Proxy with Lots of IP Addresses